-Table 7.
-Drugs Affected by Phenytoin
+Table 7: Drugs Affected by Phenytoin

-Interacting Agent Examples Drugs whose efficacy is impaired by phenytoin Azoles Fluconazole, ketoconazole, itraconazole, posaconazole, voriconazole Antineoplastic agents Irinotecan, paclitaxel, teniposide Delavirdine Phenytoin can substantially reduce the concentrations of delavirdine.
-This can lead to loss of virologic response and possible resistance [see Contraindications (4)].
-Neuromuscular blocking agents Cisatracurium, pancuronium, rocuronium and vecuronium: resistance to the neuromuscular blocking action of the nondepolarizing neuromuscular blocking agents has occurred in patients chronically administered phenytoin.
+Examples efficacy is impaired by phenytoin luconazole, ketoconazole, itraconazole, posaconazole, voriconazole rinotecan, paclitaxel, teniposide Phenytoin can substantially reduce the concentrations of delavirdine.
+This can lead to loss of virologic response and possible resistance [ see Contraindications (4)].
+Cisatracurium, pancuronium, rocuronium and vecuronium: resistance to he neuromuscular blocking action of the nondepolarizing neuromuscular blocking agents has occurred in patients chronically administered phenytoin.
 Whether or not phenytoin has the same effect on other non-depolarizing agents is unknown.
-Prevention or Management: Patients should be monitored closely for more rapid recovery from neuromuscular blockade than expected, and infusion rate requirements may be higher.
-Warfarin Increased and decreased PT/INR responses have been reported when phenytoin is coadministered with warfarin.
+Prevention or Management : Patients should be monitored closely for nore rapid recovery from neuromuscular blockade than expected, and nfusion rate requirements may be higher. ncreased and decreased PT/INR responses have been reported when phenytoin is coadministered with warfarin.
+Corticosteroids, doxycycline, estrogens, furosemide, oral contraceptives, paroxetine, quinidine, rifampin, sertraline, theophylline, and vitamin D evel is decreased by phenytoin Apixaban, dabigatran, edoxaban, rivaroxaban

-î. · · · Other Corticosteroids, doxycycline, estrogens, furosemide, oral contraceptives, paroxetine, quinidine, rifampin, sertraline, theophylline, and vitamin D Drugs whose level is d ecreased by phenytoin Anticoagulants Apixaban, dabigatran, edoxaban, rivaroxaban Antiepileptic drugs ^a Carbamazepine, felbamate, lamotrigine, topiramate, oxcarbazepine, lacosamide Antilipidemic agents Atorvastatin, fluvastatin, simvastatin Antiplatelets Ticagrelor Efavirenz, lopinavir/ritonavir, indinavir, nelfinavir, ritonavir, saquinavir Antiviral agents Fosamprenavir: phenytoin when given with fosamprenavir alone may decrease the concentration of amprenavir, the active metabolite.
-Phenytoin when given with the combination of fosamprenavir and ritonavir may increase the concentration of amprenavir Calcium channel blockers Nifedipine, nimodipine, nisoldipine, verapamil Other Albendazole (decreases active metabolite), chlorpropamide, clozapine, cyclosporine, digoxin, disopyramide, folic acid, methadone, mexiletine, praziquantel, quetiapine

-^a The effect of phenytoin on phenobarbital, valproic acid and sodium valproate serum levels is unpredictable.
+Antiepileptic drugs a Carbamazepine, felbamate, lamotrigine, topiramate, oxcarbazepine, lacosamide Antilipidemic agents Atorvastatin, fluvastatin, simvastatin Antiplatelets Ticagrelor Antiviral agents Efavirenz, lopinavir/ritonavir, indinavir, nelfinavir, ritonavir, saquinavir Fosamprenavir: phenytoin when given with fosamprenavir alone may decrease the concentration of amprenavir, the active metabolite.
+Phenytoin when given with the combination of fosamprenavir and ritonavir may increase the concentration of amprenavir Calcium channel blockers Nifedipine, nimodipine, nisoldipine, verapamil Other Albendazole (decreases active metabolite), chlorpropamide, clozapine, cyclosporine, digoxin, disopyramide, folic acid, methadone, mexiletine, praziquantel, quetiapine aThe effect of phenytoin on phenobarbital, valproic acid and sodium valproate serum levels is unpredictable.